 Polyhydroxy acids (PHAs)

-You've heard of AHAs and BHAs, but what about their cousins PHAs (polyhydroxy acids)?
-AHAs can penetrate into the top layer—the epidermis—and are effective in treating conditions like visible signs of aging, and hyperpigmentation.
-Like M.S.Skincare's glycolic acid skin treatment.
+You've heard of AHAs and BHAs, but what about their cousin, PHAs (polyhydroxy acids)?
+AHAs can penetrate the top layer—the epidermis—and treat conditions like visible signs of aging and hyperpigmentation.
+Try M.S.Skincare's glycolic acid skin treatment.

 Non-Nano Zinc Oxide